-The Byte app gives users just 6-seconds to show off their humor, talent, or creativity.
-It launched in late January 2020 with a lot of online hype about its similarity to its video looping app predecessor, the Vine app.
-Byte is sticking to basic features for now with big plans to unroll more in the future, including a way for influencers to make money on the app.
+The Byte app gives users just seconds to show off their humor, talent, or creativity.
+It launched in early 2020 with a lot of online hype about its similarity to its video loop app predecessor, Vine.
+Byte is sticking to basic features for now with big plans to unroll more in the future, to better compete with other video sharing apps.

 What is the Byte app?

-- US-based Byte, Inc. created the app (the founders previously created the popular Vine app)
+- Byte was created by US-based Byte, Inc. (the founders previously created the popular Vine app)

-- Byte app users can watch, create, and share six-second looping videos
+- The app lets users, called “Byters” watch, create, and share short (6 to 16 seconds) looping videos called “Bytes”

-- New users must sign into the Byte app with either their Google or Apple accounts
+- New users must sign into Byte with either their Google or Apple accounts

-- Users select a username and can create a profile with a photo and bio
+- Byters select a username and can create a profile with a photo and bio

-- You can follow other Byte profiles, but users can’t see how many followers someone else has
+- Users can follow other Byte profiles, but you can’t see how many followers someone else has

 - Users can scroll up from the homepage to watch random videos